ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 @ IT Conversations

 "Sometimes you've got to think like a surfer--lie low, go with the flow, and ride the wave.
 And sometimes you've got to be the cowboy--ride into town, call the bluff, and face the music in the showdown."
-Dr. Elliot McGucken explains how artists can find financial success by seeing their quest as a classic Hero's Journey (ala Joseph Campbell).
-By keeping the hero's goal of staying true to his art and passionately following the journey, the artist can turn his creative wealth into financial wealth.
+Dr. Elliot McGucken explains how artists can find financial success by seeing their quest as a classic Hero's Odyssey.
+By keeping the hero's goal of staying true to his art and passionately following the odyssey, the artist can turn his creative wealth into financial wealth.

 First Annual